mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>;

-[Tailwind.css](https://tailwindcss.com) is an atomic CSS framework that has taken the frontend world by storm.
+[Tailwind](https://tailwindcss.com) is an atomic CSS framework that has taken the frontend world by storm.
 It gives developers without a deep understanding of design the ability to build visually gorgeous, modern user interfaces.

-If you have not seen it before, here is the canonical Tailwind.css example from their original homepage:
+If you have not seen it before, here is the canonical Tailwind example from their original homepage:

 ```html
 <div class="shadow-lg flex bg-white rounded-lg p-6 leading-normal">